Wall Street Praises Lemonade Inc. (LMND) After Recent Earnings Report

 Sponsored

-The average price from analysts is $96.43, which is -$8.34 below the current price.
+The average price from analysts is $96.43, which is $7.15 above the current price.
 LMND currently public float of 38.26M and currently shorts hold a 12.34% ratio of that float.
-Today, the average trading volume of LMND was 4.27M shares.
+Today, the average trading volume of LMND was 4.20M shares.

 LMND’s Market Performance

-LMND stocks went up by 11.37% for the week, with a monthly drop of -34.12% and a quarterly performance of 13.88%.
-The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 10.30% for Lemonade Inc..
-The simple moving average for the period of the last 20 days is -10.05% for LMND stocks with a simple moving average of 19.43% for the last 200 days.
+LMND stocks went down by -14.78% for the week, with a monthly drop of -30.94% and a quarterly performance of -18.14%.
+The volatility ratio for the week stands at 7.32% while the volatility levels for the past 30 days are set at 9.88% for Lemonade Inc..
+The simple moving average for the period of the last 20 days is -15.46% for LMND stocks with a simple moving average of 1.41% for the last 200 days.

 Analysts’ Opinion of LMND